How to Alleviate Your Dog’s Stress When Going to the Vet

 What if the dog is usually food motivated but won’t take any at the veterinary office?

-If your normally food loving dog is too stressed to take food during the hospital visit, try feeding them prior to entering the hospital.
-Take the dog from the car to the hospital front door, stop to feed them a special treat and walk them back to the car.
+If your normally food-loving dog is too stressed to take food during the hospital visit, try feeding them prior to entering the hospital.
+Take the dog from the car to the hospital front door, stop to feed them a special treat, and walk them back to the car.
 Do this 10x per session a few times a week.
 By the end of the first or second week, the dog should show very little stress walking to the hospital door.
-At that point try walking from car to door 5x and then on the 6th go into the waiting room sit for a minute or two and leave.
+At that point try walking from the car to door 5x and then on the 6th go into the waiting room sit for a minute or two and leave.
 Remember to praise them while you are sitting there!
-Do this for the rest of the week and by the following week most dogs will be ready to take food when sitting in the waiting room.
+Do this for the rest of the week and by the following week, most dogs will be ready to take food when sitting in the waiting room.
 At that juncture start taking them a few times a week and feeding them in the waiting room as outlined in the above instructions.

-These methods seem very time consuming.
+These methods seem very time-consuming.
 Isn’t there a faster way to do this?

 Some dogs will make amazing progress in a very short time period.
 Other dogs might take months.
 Some can learn to actually enjoy going to the veterinarian.
 Others will never love it, but can certainly learn to tolerate it.
 Behavior modification can take time but, in my opinion, if this helps your dog feel better and be less anxious/fearful it’s time well spent.

-In my next blog I will discuss how to alleviate stress during veterinary examinations.
+In my next blog, I will discuss how to alleviate stress during veterinary examinations.